 Tango and Individualism

-We all assume certain roles in life.
-Husband and wife, father and mother, president and vice president, center forward and linebacker, leader and follower etc. are all different roles (see The Gender Roles in Tango).
-To work effectively as a team, it is important that we act in accordance with our roles.
-Overstepping one's role often results in a failed partnership, whether in marriage, family, politics, sports or tango.
+In life, we all assume various roles—husband and wife, father and mother, president and vice president, center forward and linebacker, leader and follower.
+To function effectively as a team, we must respect and fulfill these roles.
+When boundaries are disregarded, partnerships falter, whether in marriage, family, politics, sports, or tango.

 June 18, 2016